arddun/Morse/README.md

 # Morse

-  repository for various iterations of a program to teach and handle morse code.
+Repository for various iterations of a program to teach and handle morse code.

+Uploaded file to create sound